tehilakiper/Sorted-Group/README.md

 # Sorted-Group
-Generic data structure that sorts a group by a numeral value.
-In the implementation it sorts students by grades.
+Generic data structure that enables to add and remove objects and sorts the objects by a numeral value.
+In the implementation it sorts student objects by their grades.